weeb-edu/katacoda-demos/tet-istio-cloud-map-operator/step4.md

-## Set up the Istio Cloud Map operator to your Kubernetes cluster:
+## Set up the Istio Cloud Map operator

 1. Create an AWS IAM identity with read access to AWS Cloud Map for the operator to use.